brave/browser-laptop/docs/state.md

     top: number // the top position of the popup window },
   previewFrameKey: number,
-  locationInfo: {
-    [url]: {
-      publisher: string, // url of the publisher in question
-      verified: boolean, // wheter or not site is a verified publisher
-      exclude: boolean, // wheter or not site is in the excluded list
-      stickyP: boolean, // wheter or not site was added using addFunds urlbar toggle
-      timestamp: number // timestamp in milliseconds
-    }
-  },
   searchResults: array, // autocomplete server results if enabled
   ui: {
     bookmarksToolbar: {